byungjinmoon/Feedback-Delay-Network-FDN-/README.md

     * Lengths spanning a ratio of 1:1.5
     * Following Schroeder's original insight, the delay line lengths in an FDN are typically chosen to be mutually prime.

+### Frequency dependent Feedback Delay Network (FDN)

+FDN can achieve richer and more realistic reflections when simulating the frequency characteristics reflected from walls and objects in real environments.

+Energy absorption occurs at frequencies between 500 Hz and 2000 Hz or higher.

+You can simulate this effect by adding a filter to the FDN structure.

 # Experiment result

 Comb filter and reverberation time